NYSE Rate of Change (ROC)®

 Back in October 2021, Our NYSE ROC called an official SELL Signal.
 Three months later, the market peaked at 17,442 on January 13th, 2022, and then over the next 12 months it lost roughly 4,000 points.

-In February 2023, the NYSE- ROC crossed back above its 12-month moving average, generating a BUY Signal, But…
+Then in February 2023, the NYSE- ROC crossed above its 12-month moving average, generating a BUY Signal.

 NYSE vs. NASDAQ

 Typically, the NASDAQ falls first as investors limit risk by switching to “blue chips”, then both fall in tandem.
-Uncharacteristically, since 2022, the NASDAQ has been rebounding while the NYSE was running into resistance.
-The basic support of the NASDAQ has been provided primarily by A.I. stocks in the NASDAQ.
-We can see in this chart how much stronger the NASDAQ has been as it tries to catch up to the NYSE.
+Uncharacteristically, from 2022-23, the NASDAQ was rebounding while the NYSE was running into resistance.
+The basic support of the NASDAQ was provided primarily by A.I. and Tech stocks in the NASDAQ which allowed the NASDAQ to almost catch up with the NYSE.

 NYSE Rate of Change (ROC) History: